 Within the virtual environment, features such as High Availability (HA), Distributed Resource Scheduler (DRS) and VMotion are taken advantage of, providing automatic redundancy, failover and the ability to move live virtual servers between cluster nodes on the fly.

-The School has a significant Internet presence at Telford with a primary 100Mbps connection and a diverse secondary 10Mbps connection.
+The School has a significant Internet presence at Telford with a primary 1Gbps connection and a diverse secondary 1Gbps connection.
 Multiple dedicated web servers running Windows IIS, host all online content, including Thomas Telford School's Online Curriculum and web sites.
-Additionally, Madeley Academy and Bulwell Academy web sites are hosted within our data-centre.
+Additionally, Madeley Academy and Redhill Primary school's web sites are hosted within our datacentre.
 Historically our content has reached over a million students nationally, and over 1,000 schools have previously subscribed to our online content.
 All servers are managed and maintained by the Computer Services staff.

 The School Extranet, a private connection to our network, makes all user content accessible to Students and Staff from anywhere in the world via our own homepage.
 This virtual office environment allows both Staff and Students to transfer work to and from school.
-Only staff and students with current user IDs and passwords are able to make use of this facility.
+Only staff and students with current user IDs and passwords can make use of this facility.

 Network maintenance and system monitoring is managed centrally.
 All PCs have remote management capability, which enables the system administrator to monitor, and if required, take control of any PC where a student may be having difficulties.

-For almost 2 decades, high specification Dell Precision Workstations have been the corner stone of IT in the classroom.
+For 2 decades, high specification Dell Workstations have been the corner stone of IT in the classroom.
 Offering extreme reliability and performance, these workstations provide a solid solution for computer provision throughout the school.Additionally, Dell is also the preferred provider for our Server and Storage solutions within the schools dedicated data centre environment.
-Dell PowerEdge servers provide the power and capacity to run all of the schools computerised systems and extensive virtual server estate.A Dell Compellent Storage Area Network (SAN) provides a reliable and scalable storage platform for the schools data storage requirements.
-Consisting of a dual controller primary SAN in the main data centre; a secondary SAN located elsewhere in the building provides direct replication of the primary SAN data in the event of disaster recovery.
+Dell PowerEdge servers provide the power and capacity to run all of the schools computerised systems and extensive virtual server estate.A Dell Compellent Storage Area Network (SAN) provides a reliable and scalable storage platform for the school's data storage requirements.

 All Information Technology support for both staff and students is managed via the Computer Services Department.
 Computer Services provide a ‘helpdesk’ facility, which is located centrally within the School.
 Students and staff can call at the helpdesk between 08:00 and 17:15 to receive help and support.